 Destinations should move you, not just your feed.

-On the road, we experience new cultures, learn about different lifestyles and inspire ourselves (and others) to do more.
-Sometimes, we feel drawn to certain places for the lure of pristine beaches or snow-capped mountains and the peace and joy they evoke within us.
-All of these are fabulous reasons to travel the globe.
+On the road, we experience diverse cultures, learn about starkly different lifestyles, and inspire ourselves (and others) to do more.
+Not to mention, we feel drawn to certain places for the lure of pristine beaches or snow-capped mountains and the peace and joy they evoke within us.
+All of these are fabulous reasons to travel.

 The moment that travel becomes more about decorating your feed, getting likes, or heightened status — it’s time to reevaluate, ASAP.
 I’m not saying that gettin’ your ‘gram and diving deep into cultures can’t coexist in balanced harmony (they 100% can), but it’s simply not right when your trendy Instagram shot takes precedence over meaningful experiences.

 The non-glamorous parts of travel help us grow.

 Between fumbling with foreign languages, mid-desert breakdowns, and an endless list of travel-induced growth moments, being on the road often teaches us more than we ever bargained for.
 The funny thing is, those seemingly unfortunate moments rarely see social media, perhaps because they’re uncropped, unfiltered, and totally freakin’ real.

 Mid-trip imperfections are seen as pesky nuisances or roadblocks, but those moments shape us as travelers and human beings.
 Yes, even getting crunched in the middle seat from LAX to Hong Kong will teach you something about patience.
 That kid that ran right into your photo?
 He’s a lesson in acceptance.